jastice/proptests/props.md

 Don't worry, you don't need to do this yourself for regular collections!

+## Caveat emptor!

+* ScalaCheck will not necessarily generate all edge case values (currently no NaN, Infinity, etc)
+* it's still probabilistic: sometimes a rare error will only occur on one run, but not the other -> make specific test cases when you find such an error
+* property checks are checks, not proofs.
+    -> They test your implementation for properties that you can reasonably infer.

 ## Some examples to think about

 * average of 2 numbers